 Scripting Engine Memory Corruption Vulnerability

-A remote code execution vulnerability exists in the way the scripting engine handles objects in memory in Microsoft browsers.
-The vulnerability could corrupt memory in such a way that an attacker could execute arbitrary code in the context of the current user.
+A remote code execution vulnerability exists in the way that Microsoft browsers access objects in memory.
+The vulnerability could corrupt memory in a way that could allow an attacker to execute arbitrary code in the context of the current user.
 An attacker who successfully exploited the vulnerability could gain the same user rights as the current user.
-If the current user is logged on with administrative user rights, an attacker who successfully exploited the vulnerability could take control of an affected system.
+If the current user is logged on with administrative user rights, the attacker could take control of an affected system.
 An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.

 Internet Explorer 11,Microsoft Edge,Windows 10,Windows 7,Windows 8,Windows Server 2008,Windows Server 2012,Windows Server 2016